thindil/dockerada/README.md

 ## Usage

-To build any of this images, type in console in this same directory where files
+To build any of these images, type in console in this same directory where files
 are:

 `docker build --file [filename] .`